 Cast-iron is our preferred skillet for this recipe—it heats evenly and retains heat, which is ideal for searing and cooking the steak under the broiler.
 If you don’t have a cast-iron skillet you can also use an oven-proof stainless steel skillet.
 Tri-tip roast tends to be fairly large, so you’ll definitely need a large skillet.

-Italian Tri-Tip Sandwich
+Tri-Tip Sandwich with Pesto

-3.80 from 5 votes
+4.30 from 10 votes

 Prep Time 5 minutes